 Although human-to-human transmission has previously been limited, decreasing immunity to orthopoxviruses (because of the rising number of people not vaccinated against smallpox) reflects an increasing threat of disease spread between humans.

 One concern is that the virus has changed in a way that has allowed it to spread more easily, although there is little evidence to suggest this is a new variant.
-The monkeypox virus is a DNA virus and they don’t mutate as rapidly as RNA viruses, such as covid or flu viruses.
+The mpox virus is a DNA virus and they don’t mutate as rapidly as RNA viruses, such as covid or flu viruses.

 It’s also been suggested that the virus simply found itself in the right place at the right time to thrive.
-As said, monkeypox may spread more easily than it did in the past, when the smallpox vaccine was in use.
+As said, mpox may spread more easily than it did in the past, when the smallpox vaccine was in use.
 A further suggestion is that there may have been a superspreading event, such as a festival, in which large numbers of people mixed and caught the disease then took it home to different countries.
 A number of cases in Europe have been traced to large gatherings and festivals.

 “We’re in a very new situation, that is a surprise and a worry” Professor Sir Peter Horby, the director of the University of Oxford’s Pandemic Sciences Institute, told the BBC.
 While he said this is “not covid-two” he says “we need to act” to prevent the virus getting a foothold as this is “something we really want to avoid.”
-Dr Hugh Adler, who has treated patients with monkeypox, agrees: “It’s not a pattern we’ve seen before – this is a surprise.”
+Dr Hugh Adler, who has treated patients with mpox, agrees: “It’s not a pattern we’ve seen before – this is a surprise.”

-There are two clades (groups) of monkeypox virus: the West African clade and Central African clade.
+There are two clades (groups) of mpox virus: the West African clade and Central African clade.
 The case fatality ratio for the West African clade is reported to be around one per cent, whereas for the Central African clade, it may be as high as 10 per cent.
 It appears that the type circulating in the UK is the less severe West African clade, according to the WHO.

 Dr Hans Kluge, Europe Regional Director for the UN agency, said most of the cases are so far mild.
 “Monkeypox is usually a self-limiting illness, and most of those infected will recover within a few weeks without treatment” said Dr Kluge.
 “However, the disease can be more severe, especially in young children, pregnant women and individuals who are immunocompromised.”